Heather Trott: Storylines

-Heather is introduced as the best friend of Shirley Carter (Linda Henry), who loves cheese and karaoke, is a fan of George Michael and suffers from asthma.
+Heather is introduced as the best friend of Shirley Carter (Linda Henry), who loves cheese and karaoke, is a fan of George Michael and has asthma.
 She lives with her controlling and emotionally abusive mother Queenie Trott (Judy Cornwell) until she moves in with Shirley.
 Heather becomes friends with Hazel Hobbs (Kika Mirylees), who asks her to be the bridesmaid at her wedding to Minty Peterson (Cliff Parisi).
 Heather accepts, and enters them into a wedding competition.
 When Hazel leaves Minty, Heather pretends to be Hazel so they can remain in the competition and split the prize money.
 Minty and Heather grow closer, and on the eve of the wedding, Heather realises she has fallen in love with Minty and they later marry.
 However, Heather later files for annulment, as she and Minty did not consummate their marriage.
 Heather remains in love with Minty, but with no chance of a reconciliation, Shirley decides to cheer Heather up by taking her to visit the home of her idol George Michael.
 Shirley later discovers that the house they are trespassing in is in fact not George Michael's, but she keeps this information to herself.
 On a high, Heather decides to find herself a man at R&R, and Shirley hires a male escort to give her a good time.
 When Heather discovers this, she slaps Shirley across the face and runs to the toilets in tears.
 However, an unseen person goes in and comforts Heather, and they sleep together that night.
 After an argument with Phil Mitchell (Steve McFadden), Heather suffers an asthma attack.
 At the hospital, tests reveal that she is pregnant.
 Heather gives birth in hospital, she is surprised to be told she has had a boy.
 She names him George Michael Trott, after the singer.
 Heather phones the father to tell him he has a son, and it is revealed to be teenager Darren Miller (Charlie G. Hawkins).
 Darren makes it clear that he does not want to be a father to George, but says he will support Heather financially.
 When Darren's girlfriend Libby Fox (Belinda Owusu) finds out, she reveals to everyone that Darren is George's father.
 Libby's mother Denise Johnson (Diane Parish) then confronts Heather, and says she should not have used a child to make a child.